podrain/podrain-legacy/README.md

 ```

 Then, just visit http://localhost:1234 in your browser to see the app running.
 It's a HMR server so you should see changes to the code without having to refresh your browser.

+## Deployment

+### Using CI/CD
+Formal instructions coming soon.
+In the meantime, you can read the [Parcel docs](https://parceljs.org/production.html).

+### FTP (old school!)
+- Run `npx parcel build src/index.html --public-url .` in the project root
+-  Take the contents of the `dist` folder and upload it to your favorite web host via FTP

 ## Roadmap
 - Better interface for tablet/desktop screen sizes